Boundedness of polarized log Calabi-Yau fibrations with bounded bases: Preliminaries

-\begin{prop} [{\cite[Proposition 3.1]{ambroModuliBdivisorLctrivial2005}}] Let $f : (X, B) \to Z$ be a klt-trivial fibration.
-Let $\tau: Z' \to Z $ be a surjective morphism from a proper normal variety $Z'$, let $X'$ be the normalization of the main component of $X\times_Z Z'$, and $B'$ be the divisor on $X'$ such that $K_{X'}+B'=\tau_X^*(K_X+B)$.
+\begin{prop} [{\cite[Proposition 3.1]{ambroModuliBdivisorLctrivial2005}}] Let $f : (X, B) \to Z$ be a klt-trivial fibration over a proper normal variety $Z$.
+Let $\tau: Z' \to Z $ be a surjective morphism from a proper normal variety $Z'$, let $X'$ be the normalization of the main component of $X\times_Z Z'$, and let $B'$ be the divisor on $X'$ such that $K_{X'}+B'=\tau_X^*(K_X+B)$.
 Then we say that $f':(X',B')\to Z'$ is the \textit{klt-trivial fibration induced by base change}.
 Let $\M$ and $\M'$ be the corresponding moduli \textbf{b}-divisors of $f$ and $f'$ respectively.
 Then we have

 \end{prop}